Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 Are customers winning compensation from Blue Motor Finance?

-Yes!
+Yes.
 Many customers have successfully recovered overpaid money.
-Here’s a real-life case of successful Blue Motor Finance Refunds.
+Here’s a real-life case of successful Blue Motor Finance refunds.

-BMF’s approval of the lending, caused Mr. S to struggle with his other financial commitments.
-After careful evaluation and investigation, the FOS decided to uphold the complaint requiring BMF to refund any payment over the original price of the car plus the 8% annual interest that was collected as an overpayment.
+BMF’s approval of the lending caused Mr. S to struggle with his other financial commitments.
+After careful evaluation and investigation, the FOS decided to uphold the complaint, requiring BMF to refund any payment over the original price of the car plus the 8% annual interest that was collected as an overpayment.

-This case only highlights how important it is to assess the affordability of a loan and whether it suits the client, as if not, refunds and compensation will be collected.
+This case only highlights how important it is to assess the affordability of a loan and whether it suits the client; as if not, refunds and compensation will be collected.

 If you took out car finance through Blue Motor Finance and suspect you were overcharged, now is the time to act.
 Many customers are already claiming back significant sums, and you could too.
 What you should do is to check your finance agreement, gather all evidence, and submit a formal complaint to Blue Motor Finance as early as your discovery.

-Related Blogs
+Related resources

 How to Spot and Avoid Mis-Sold PCP Finance Deals